Cai318/finding_donors/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

 ### Code
-The main code for this project is located in the 'finding_donors.ipynb' notebook file.
-Supporting code for visualizing the necessary graphs can be found in visuals.py.
-The 'Report.html' file contains a snapshot of the main code in the jupyter notebook with all code cells executed.
+The main code for this project is located in the `finding_donors.ipynb` notebook file.
+Supporting code for visualizing the necessary graphs can be found in `visuals.py`.
+The `Report.html` file contains a snapshot of the main code in the jupyter notebook with all code cells executed.

 ### Run
-In a terminal or command window, navigate to the top-level project directory finding_donors/ (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `finding_donors/` (that contains this README) and run one of the following commands:

 ```bash
 ipython notebook finding_donors.ipynb